 Bokeh test results

 - Sharpness: The Carl Zeiss Sonnar T* 135mm f2.8 is a bit sharper in the corners at aperture f2.8 than the Canon EF 135mm f2 USM L-lens and the Nikkor lens at aperture f2.8.
-In this discipline, the Lord of the Red Rings has found it’s master in the Carl Zeiss lens.
-Otherwise the Canon EF 135mm f2 USM L-lens and the Carl Zeiss Sonnar T* 135mm f2.8 on full frame and the Nikkor on APS-C have a very similar good sharpness performance at f2.8 and f8.
-The 40+ years old Canon FD 135mm f2.5 lens and the modern Sony FE 24-240mm lens lag far behind and are rather blurry at the corner of the test images.
+In this discipline, the Lord of the Red Rings has found its master in the Carl Zeiss lens.
+Otherwise, the Canon EF 135mm f2 USM L-lens and the Carl Zeiss Sonnar T* 135mm f2.8 on full frame and the Nikkor on APS-C have a similarly good sharpness performance at f2.8 and f8.
+The over-40-year-old Canon FD 135mm f2.5 lens and the modern Sony FE 24-240mm lens lag far behind and are rather blurry at the corners of the test images.

-- Image separation and bokeh: The Canon and Carl Zeiss lenses play in an own, very pleasing league of bokeh.
-The bokeh of the Nikkor lens on APS-C is normal creamy and restless for far distance backgrounds.
-The Canon EF 135mm f2 USM L-lens has a significant smaller depth of field at open aperture f2.
-If you like high quality images with a minimized shallow focus, the Canon EF 135mm f2 USM L-lens excels, this lens is a strong performer and hard to beat.
+- Image separation and bokeh: The Canon and Carl Zeiss lenses play in their own very pleasing league of bokeh.
+The bokeh of the Nikkor lens on APS-C is normal creamy and restless for far distant backgrounds.
+The Canon EF 135mm f2 USM L-lens has a significantly smaller depth of field at open aperture f2.
+If you like high quality images with a minimized shallow focus, the Canon EF 135mm f2 USM L-lens excels; this lens is a strong performer and hard to beat.
 If you want to create portrait photos like the Russian photographers Elena Sumilova or Anka Zhuravleva, better get the Canon EF 135mm f2 USM L-lens.

 - T-stop: The Canon EF 135mm f2 USM L-lens and Nikkor Ai 85mm f2 lenses seem to have a better T-stop than the other lenses (because the shutter speed is faster than other lenses at the same aperture setting).

-- Neutral-density / ND-filter: If you plan to go bokeh hunting with one of those fast 135 lenses using the open aperture in bright daylight sun better have a ND filter for the lens with you.
-Especially if you do not have a camera with 1/8000 sec. or faster shutter speed and ISO 50 or less.
-Otherwise you will probably come home without any photos because you could only take overexposed photos.
-Using a ND 0.9 or x8 ND-filter would be a good choice to shoot with those lenses at open aperture in bright daylight sun.
+- Neutral-density / ND-filter: If you plan to go bokeh hunting with one of those fast 135 lenses using the open aperture in bright daylight, better have an ND filter for the lens with you, especially if you do not have a camera with 1/8000 sec. or faster shutter speed and ISO 50 or less.
+Otherwise you will probably come home without any photos because they’ll all be overexposed.
+Using a ND 0.9 or x8 ND-filter would be a good choice to shoot with those lenses at open aperture in bright daylight.

 As a Lannister always pays his debts in Game of Thrones, a Canon L-lens will always pay its debts in the Game of Lenses!